-- Anyone requested to stop unacceptable behavior is expected to comply immediately. - SCB or security may take any action deemed necessary and appropriate, including immediate removal from the meeting without warning or refund. - SCB will report criminal offenses to local authorities and reserves the right to report a possible criminal offense where appropriate. - SCB reserves the right to prohibit attendance at any future meeting.
+- Anyone requested to stop unacceptable behavior is expected to comply immediately. - SCB or security may take any action deemed necessary and appropriate, including immediate removal from the meeting without warning or refund. - SCB will report criminal offenses to local authorities and reserves the right to report a possible criminal offense where appropriate. - SCB reserves the right to prohibit attendance at any future meeting and/or revoke membership.